giving tuesday; facebook; fundraiser

 7. You can add multiple images or videos to build your fundraising story.

-Prefer X (Twitter) to Facebook or Instagram?
+Prefer X (Twitter) or LinkedIn to Facebook or Instagram?

 1. Add our donation link to your bio.